ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/intro.md

 Rather, the goal is to get people playing around and experimenting with bot-making and just programming in general.
 For this, Python seems like the best choice because it is popular and easy to learn.

+## Other Resources

+The [Chess Programming Wiki](https://www.chessprogramming.org) is an excellent resource for creating engines that play board games (not just chess).